|

 Please try and follow the PEP 8 Style guide.

-If you want to compare your local branch to a different branch than p4
+If you want to compare your local branch to a different branch than p4, you can specify that using the -b or --branch flag, e.g.

 Note that the format script detects potential files which might need formatting using git, therefore only files tracked by the git versioning will be considered.